auth0/docs/articles/libraries/_includes/_embedded_sso.md

 ### SSO with embedded authentication

-Single sign-on is able to be achieved with embedded login scenarios, but only in some cases, and with limitations.
-For this reason, Auth0's recommendation is that any client applications which require SSO, especially between multiple domains or with third-party applications, should use [universal login](/hosted-pages/login) rather than embedded login.
+Embedded login scenarios are not able to reliably provide SSO, because of a variety of factors (such as types of clients, differing browsers, differing domains, and others).
+For this reason, Auth0's recommendation is that any client applications which **require** SSO should use [universal login](/hosted-pages/login) rather than embedded login.